Funding for Services

 Maintenance carries a negative connotation as a relatively passive approach designed to sustain the status quo.
 In fact, in many instances, ongoing services are essential to ensure that an individual's abilities do not regress or to prevent the development of problematic or dangerous secondary conditions.
 Funders are more likely to approve services described as being needed for the "prevention of regression" than they are to approve those described merely as "maintenance" services.

-Bottom Line: Payment for communication services involves individualized decisions and the involvement of different professionals, sometimes depending on the age of the individual.
+Payment for communication services involves individualized decisions and the involvement of different professionals, sometimes depending on the age of the individual.
 Creativity is key in accessing assistance through a variety of possible sources.